SuperDasMan/employee-tracker/README.md

 ## Installation

 Download app from [GitHub](https://github.com/SuperDasMan/employee-tracker/).
 Have Node.js installed.
-Open terminal and run `npm i express inquirer jest mysql console.table bcrypt` to establsh needed packages and then run `npm start` and use the menu to select prompts and enter information as needed.
+Open terminal and run `npm i express inquirer jest mysql console.table dontenv bcrypt` to establsh needed packages and then run `npm start` and use the menu to select prompts and enter information as needed.

 ## Usage

 Use this app to create, read, alter, and delete departments, roles, and employee profiles within your company.

 View a walkthrough [video](https://drive.google.com/file/d/1VS7-xHjN3Zon9iGWFq4yZhHR7-s3ynzF/view) explaining the installation and usage of this app.

+Or watch this handy [gif](/assets/videos/'Employee Tracker Walkthrough.gif').

 ## License